 - 15 credits could transfer directly into the Master of Arts in Education degree program, equating to 50% of the required credits for the Master of Arts in Education degree.

-- Up to 6 credits can be waived for comparable graduate-level Reading 1316 coursework that has been completed at a regionally accredited institution within the last 7 years.
+- Up to six 6 credits can be waived for comparable graduate-level Reading 1316 coursework that has been completed at a regionally accredited institution within the last seven (7) years.

-- Coursework is presented in a convenient blended format, allowing for the flexibility of online instruction to be combined with engaging face-to-face interaction.
+- Coursework is presented in a convenient online format, allowing for the flexibility of online instruction to be combined with engaging face-to-face interaction.

-- Financial-aid is possible for students who attend classes at the following locations: La Crosse, Milwaukee, Middleton, Green Bay, and Tomahawk.
+- Financial-aid is possible for students who attend classes online or at the following locations: La Crosse, Milwaukee, Middleton, Green Bay, and Tomahawk.

 Financial Aid Information: contact the Financial Aid Office.